sumitsingh306/splunk-gcp-functions/PubSubFunction/Installguide.md

 ## PUB-SUB FUNCTION: IMPORTANT USAGE NOTE

 As the cloud function executes within GCP’s environment, its own logs are collected in Stacktdriver logs.
 If your Log Export collects logs from Cloud Functions **MAKE SURE YOU ELIMINATE THE FUNCTION NAME FROM THE EXPORT**.
 Logs for this function cannot be collected by itself!
+You will need another Function and log subscription to do this (i.e. one function monitoring the other)

 For example, if your function name is GCP-Pub-Sub, and you wish to collect logs from other functions, then the Export Filter needs to include resource.labels.function_name!="GCP-Pub-Sub"